dgaydukov/cert-ocpjp11/files/BitManipulation.md

 ### Utility
 ##### AND
 bitmask is when you pack a ton of boolean values into a single integer and then use a bitwise AND to mask the single bit you are interested in.
-For example you have 4 flags, you can store them in 4bit number, and max is 16.
+For example, you have 4 flags, you can store them in 4bit number, and max is 16.
 Now you can use AND operation to immediately see if flag is allowed in your operation or not.
 ```
 16 => 1111
 4  => 0100